TEACH Grant Funding Opportunities

 As with many federal funding programs, there is a service obligation which is spelled out in the fact sheet (PDF) on the program.
 In addition, it is possible for candidates in elementary degree completion programs who pick up additional training in one of the high need areas to receive this funding provided they are committed to working in low income school as defined by the federal government.
 Drury's Financial Aid department has developed an application process and the School of Education and Child Development will be making every effort to see that candidates preparing for work in these areas of certification have access to funding.
 Please contact us on the status of this opportunity at (417) 873-7271.

 Due to the Budget Control Act of August 2, 2011 (Sequestration), the TEACH Grant has mandatory reductions taken from the original grant amount.
-All Grants funded from October 1, 2014 thru October 1, 2015 will have a mandatory cut of 7.3%.

 - Letter of Commitment